-The Grammy Awards are sponsored by The Recording Academy.
-Formed in 1957, the Academy is an organization comprised of musicians, producers, engineers and recording professionals, which is dedicated to improving the cultural condition and quality of life for music and its makers.
+Established in 1957, The Recording Academy is an organization of musicians, producers, engineers and recording professionals that is dedicated to improving the cultural condition and quality of life for music and its makers.

 Internationally known for the Grammy Awards, the preeminent peer-recognized award for musical excellence and the most credible brand in music, The Recording Academy is responsible for groundbreaking professional development, cultural enrichment, advocacy, education and human services programs.

 The Academy continues to focus on its mission of recognizing musical excellence, advocating for the well-being of music makers.

 The Academy also includes in its mission the goal of ensuring music that remains an indelible part of American culture, through its many initiatives that support education.
 For more information about The Academy, please visit www.grammy.com.